 Lower current consumables typically have a longer operating life than higher current ones, especially when cutting with oxygen.

-Purity - It is essential that the following gases be delivered to the plasma system in the listed levels of purity.
+Purity - It is essential that the following gases are delivered to the plasma arc system in the listed levels of purity.
 Failure to do so could result in poor cut quality, poor consumable life, and overall degradation in system cut performance.